nsoul97/object_size_prediction/README.md

   --methods {RandomForest,GradientBoosting,ExtraTrees,SVM,GaussianProcess} [{RandomForest,GradientBoosting,ExtraTrees,SVM,GaussianProcess} ...]
                         The methods that will be used in order to train and evaluate the model.
   --plot                Plot the accuracries of the different methods superimposed and the confusion matrix of each method.
+  --seed SEED           A seed to initialize the random generator.
   -h, --help            Show this help message and exit.
 ```